zealousweb/contact-form-7-paypal-extension/readme.txt

 No, you can use a Standard PayPal account.

+= What is On-Site Payment? =

+On-Site Payment allows users to complete credit card transactions directly on your website without being redirected to an external payment gateway.

 == Changelog ==

+= 4.0.3 =
+* On-Site Payment Option: Secure, seamless payment experience without redirecting users away from your site.

 = 4.0.2 =
 * Minor changes - Doc update